aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 ### 2.3 Track C — Read/write splitting

-There are four read/write splitting codes, and users routinely pick the wrong one because they reason about code names instead of behavior. **Do not ask the user which plugin they want.** Ask about the behavior they need, one decision at a time, then map the answers to a code with the §5.12a table.
+There are eight read/write splitting codes, and users routinely pick the wrong one because they reason about code names instead of behavior. **Do not ask the user which plugin they want.** Ask about the behavior they need, one decision at a time, then map the answers to a code with the §5.12a table.
 State the code you landed on and *why*, so the user can correct a wrong assumption.

 **Behavior questions (ask in order; group for expert users):**